millerms/CranburyChiropractic/_pages/services/laser-therapy.md

 layout: single
 title: "Cold Laser Therapy (Class III)"
 permalink: /services/laser-therapy/
-description: "Class III low‑level (\"cold\") laser—photobiomodulation used alongside care to help calm irritation and support recovery."
+description: "Class III low‑level (\"cold\") laser—photobiomodulation used alongside active care to help calm irritation and support recovery."
 sidebar:
   nav: "services"
 classes: wide
 ---

 ## Overview
 Class III “cold” laser uses specific light to support your body’s recovery.
-It may help calm irritation and support tissue healing—used on its own or alongside adjustments and exercise.
+We use it **selectively**—mainly for irritable tendon or fascia problems—and almost always **alongside an active plan** (adjustments, simple drills, and loading) so improvements carry over into daily life.
 It’s called “cold” because treatment is non‑thermal and usually feels comfortable.
 {: .reveal .reveal--fade }

 ### How it works
-Cold laser (photobiomodulation) is absorbed by cells and can influence mitochondrial energy (ATP), local circulation, and chemical messengers involved in healing.
-Treatments are non‑invasive and comfortable; we use protective eyewear.
+Cold laser (photobiomodulation) is absorbed by cells and can influence **mitochondrial energy (ATP)**, **local circulation**, and **pain‑modulating signals**.
+Dosing (wavelength, energy, time, and target depth) matters more than device marketing.
+Treatments are non‑invasive.
 {: .reveal .reveal--fade }

 ### When we use it
-- Irritated joints or soft tissues after overuse/sprains/strains
+- **Plantar fascia** irritation or heel pain
-- Tendon complaints (e.g., achilles, rotator cuff, elbow)
+- **Tendinopathy** (e.g., Achilles, patellar, rotator cuff, lateral elbow) when tissues are sore and loading alone isn’t enough
-- Plantar fascia or other persistent sore spots
+- **Post‑overuse** soft‑tissue irritability to help you resume activity
-- As an add-on to your active care plan
+- As a comfort‑focused **adjunct** to an active care plan {: .reveal .reveal--fade }

+### When we don’t
+Cold laser isn’t a cure‑all.
+For example, it hasn’t shown meaningful benefit for **non‑specific low‑back pain** in higher‑quality reviews.
+We’ll tell you when another approach is a better first step.
 {: .reveal .reveal--fade }

 ### What to expect
-1. **Evaluate** – confirm cold laser is appropriate for you
+1. **Evaluate** — confirm cold laser fits your goals and findings
-2. **Treatment** – typically **5–15 minutes**; usually no heat (sometimes mild warmth)
+2. **Treatment** — typically **5–15 minutes**; most feel little to no sensation (sometimes mild warmth)
+3. **Series** — many people benefit from a short series (**3–6 sessions**)
-3. **No downtime** – you can resume your day
+4. **No downtime** — you can resume your day; we’ll pair it with simple drills
-4. **Series** – some people benefit from several sessions {: .reveal .reveal--fade }
+5. **Track** — quick rechecks guide any adjustments to the plan {: .reveal .reveal--fade }

 ### How we measure progress
 - Comfort during activities and daily tasks
-- Range-of-motion and functional milestones
+- Range‑of‑motion and functional milestones
 - Your own report of “how it feels” over time
 {: .reveal .reveal--fade }

 > We’ll tell you if cold laser isn’t the right match or if another service is a better first step.
+Your result comes first.
->{: .reveal .reveal--fade }
+{: .notice--primary .reveal .reveal--fade }

 ### FAQs